Survey Procedures In Dentistry

 - Confirmation of the existence of an epidemic

-- Next step is to confirm if epidemic exists.
+- The next step is to confirm if an epidemic exists.

 - This is done by comparing the disease frequencies during the same period of previous years.

-- An epidemic is said to exist when the number of cases is in excess of the expected frequency for that population, based on past experience.
+- An epidemic is said to exist when the number of cases is more than the expected frequency for that population, based on experience.

 - An arbitrary limit of two standard errors from the endemic occurrence is used to define the epidemic threshold for common diseases.

-- Often the existence of an epidemic is obvious needing no such comparison, as in the case of common source epidemics, e.g. cholera.
+- Often, the existence of an epidemic is obvious, needing no such comparison, as in the case of common source epidemics, Example, cholera.
 These epidemics are easily recognized.

 - Defining the population at-risk